-- To provide policies, organizational structure, and appropriate administrative practices for the protection of the life and health of Spartan personnel as well as promote sound environmental injury and illness prevention practices. - To ensure compliance with the Requirements for Safety and Security, Spartan College provides a healthful, safe and secure environment for all members of the campus community. - To ensure Spartan gives special attention to the requirements and use of safety equipment in various campus shops, laboratories and other hazardous areas. - To provide prompt response in the event of a fire, weather, medical or other emergencies. - To train all building occupants proper emergency evacuation procedures. - To assure compliance with Federal and State legislation, including the Federal Occupational Safety and Health Act (OSHA).
+- To provide policies, organizational structure, and appropriate administrative practices for the protection of the life and health of Spartan personnel as well as promote Spartan's Injury and Illness Prevention Plan (IIPP). - To ensure compliance with the Requirements for Safety and Security, Spartan College provides a healthful, safe, and secure environment for all members of the campus community. - To ensure Spartan gives special attention to the requirements and use of safety equipment in various campus shops, laboratories, and other hazardous areas. - To provide prompt response in the event of a fire, weather, medical or other emergencies. - To train all building occupants proper emergency evacuation procedures. - To assure compliance with Federal and State legislation, including the Federal Occupational Safety and Health Act (OSHA).